kutesir/us-visa-scheduler/us_visa_scheduler/README.md

 - ❌ **403 from GitHub**: Use a [PAT](https://github.com/settings/tokens) or switch to SSH
 - ❌ **Blank screenshots**: The page may not have loaded yet; try increasing `STEP_TIME`
 - ❌ **No available dates found**: Widen your `PRIOD_START` / `PRIOD_END` range
+- ❌ **Bot crashes on page timeout**: Update to the latest script with retry logic

 ---